-A Solstice Ceremony for Unusual Times
+A Winter Solstice Ceremony for You

-and have a quiet, nourishing night of inner connection.
+Until then, here’s a way to give yourself a quiet, nourishing night of inner connection.

 This is not a zoom event.

 Tickets to our live events sell out quickly every time,